mumbert/automatic-audio-captioning/README.md

-Thus, the **objectives of this project** are to investigate and experiment with AAC by systematically analyzing state-of-the-art methods, replicating established baselines, and evaluating modifications to model architectures.
-The key objectives are as follows:
+Thus, the **objectives of this project** include investigating and experimenting with AAC by systematically analyzing state-of-the-art methods, replicating established baselines, and evaluating modifications to model architectures.
+The specific key goals are as follows: